 The individual characterisation of genetic background will be made possible thanks to the development of genome technologies.
 A major role is played by pioneering industries which develop faster, cheaper and smaller devices.
 As patients become more eager to improve their quality of life not only in relation to a disease’s treatment, more advances are expected to come.

 Precision medicine has thus the potential to revolutionise nowadays medicine.
 But a new approach requires differently trained health professionals and a new type of relationship between doctors and patients.

-To face these and more challenges we are aiming to design a Precision Medicine smart map for the responsible applications of this technology in industry, by involving field industries, public institutions, administrators and key opinion leaders in research development and civil society.
+To face these and more challenges we are aiming to design a Precision Medicine SMART Map for the responsible applications of this technology in the industry, by involving field industries, public institutions, administrators and key opinion leaders in research development and civil society.